| | | |

 2. Remove as much of the meat and fat from the bones as possible.
 Place the bones onto a baking sheet.

-4. Once the bones are roasted, place into the oven roaster or stock pot.
+4. Once the bones are roasted, place them into the oven roaster or stock pot.

-I would advise to not skip this step, it does make a difference in the overall flavor of the broth.
+I would advise not to skip this step.
+It does make a difference in the overall flavor of the broth.

 Apple Cider Vinegar